How does an online course work at UNE Online?

 - Review of 13 websites

 Each week there is also an online lecture given by the course instructor, facilitator, or guest lecturer, depending on the week and the class schedule.
+Time management skills are essential in order to balance your workload.

 3. Interacting with your classmates – the discussion board